 While I believe in a rather non-structured approach, i.e., leaving things where I felt like (‘strewn around’ as she says) but still knew where to find each of them, she likes to keep stuff pretty neat and ordered.

 She has a specific place (and angle) for everything (remind me to look up OCD after this post, please), but at times forgot where that place is.
 Which is why I consider my system far more efficient than hers, albeit visually less appealing.

 We also often get into arguments over items I’d collected, but never used or took care of after I bought them.
 Like the antique clock that I’d bought (henceforth referred to as ‘grandmother clock’ or ‘grandmother’ or ‘granny’) sometime back.

-On a particular sunny afternoon some years ago, one of my aimless city walks had got me into this clock shop that
+On a particularly sunny afternoon some years ago, one of my aimless city walks had got me into this clock shop that

 When my wife was around, I casually wondered aloud about granny’s health.
 What happened next – no words can describe.
 Remember that ’96 movie: ‘Twister’? – That terrible tornado that got cars and cows flying around?
 I experienced that inside our living room.
 My wife had become Twister!

 But I can’t say the granny episode has dampened my enthusiasm for collecting old items.
-I still have some more stuff – like that old soda bottle shown in the title image – that, I think will be very valuable some years from now.
+I still have some more stuff – like an old soda bottle – that, I think will be very valuable some years from now.
 Any takers?

 Silly guy…!
 I have one in my mangalore home….could have given that to u………Poor wify!